-- Improve access routes specifically for women facing multiple disadvantage: embedding trauma-informed approaches that overcome barriers to access for women and prevent the return to dangerous environments.
+- Improve access routes specifically for women facing multiple disadvantage: embedding trauma informed approaches that overcome barriers to access for women and prevent the return to dangerous environments.

 - Rebalance power dynamics when delivering and commissioning services with people facing multiple disadvantage: ensuring people are treated with compassion and dignity, respecting their individual needs and experiences, and their value in society.

-- Each borough develops a systems change strategy and has action plans in place to deliver change: based on an understanding of the system and the skills needed to support people facing multiple disadvantage
+- Each borough develops a system change strategy and has action plans in place to deliver change: based on an understanding of the system and the skills needed to support people facing multiple disadvantage

 Our projects as well as Research and Learning partnership help us work towards these priorities.